testcontainers/testcontainers-node/README.md

 automatically clean them up 10s after connectivity with testcontainers is lost.
 This is useful for example if a test starts a container and then terminates unexpectedly, as it will be automatically removed.

-ryuk must be run with privileged mode; in CI environments such as Bit Bucket where this isn't supported, ryuk can be disabled by setting the environment variable `TESTCONTAINERS_RYUK_DISABLED` to `true`.
+ryuk by default does not run privileged, if necessary this can be overridden by setting the environment variable `TESTCONTAINERS_RYUK_PRIVILEGED` to `true`.
+If necessary, ryuk can be disabled enirely by setting the environment variable `TESTCONTAINERS_RYUK_DISABLED` to `true`.

 ### SSHd